HL7/cql/input/pages/09-b-cqlreference.md

 If either argument is [.kw]#null#, the result is [.kw]#null#.

-[.note-warning]
-____

-Platforms will typically use native regular expression implementations.
+> Platforms will typically use native regular expression implementations.
 These are typically fairly similar, but there will always be small differences.
 As such, CQL does not prescribe a particular dialect, but recommends the use of the [PCRE](http://www.pcre.org) dialect.

-____
+{: .note-warning}

 The following examples illustrate the behavior of the [.id]#Matches# operator: